-Students should learn to read, write and speak mathematics in a variety of contexts and forms so that they can interpret and convey mathematical ideas, interpret prose containing mathematical forms and continue to use and learn mathematics autonomously.
+Students should learn to read, write and speak mathematics in a variety of contexts and forms so that they can understand and convey mathematical ideas, interpret prose containing mathematical forms and continue to use and learn mathematics autonomously.
 Whether dealing with familiar or unfamiliar tasks they need to:

 - recognise when mathematics might help

-- choose appropriate mathematics
+- choose appropriate mathematical methods

 - decide on levels of precision and accuracy

-- interpret the results, and
+- interpret the results